Makoto

 About Me

-Hi, I’m Makoto — co-founder and instructor at Kendo Spirit.
+Hi, I’m Makoto, the instructor and photographer at Kendo Spirit.

 I first became interested in Kendo in the third grade of elementary school.
 At the time, I was fascinated by Japanese history and the lives of the samurai.
 That interest led me to pick up the bamboo sword and begin my journey in the dojo.